-The problem with this is that the options don’t take into account those who have been customers for less than a year, as well as those who have been with your business for over 10 years.
+The problem with this is that the options don’t take into account those who have been customers for less than a year and those who have been with your business for over 10 years.

-Also, because of the overlap of time, you will potentially get different answers from those who have been customers for exactly 2 or 5 years.
-This will result in inaccurate and misleading results.
+Also, because of the overlap of time, you will potentially get different answers from those who have been customers for precisely 2 or 5 years.
+It will result in inaccurate and misleading results.

 To avoid this issue, you can add more granularity to your options.
 Alternatively, you can use number fill-ins whenever appropriate.

-Last on our list of survey mistakes to avoid is the use of vague and open-ended questions which can lead to respondents misinterpreting what information you are looking for.
+Last on our list of survey mistakes to avoid is the use of vague and open-ended questions.
+They can lead to respondents misinterpreting what information you are looking for.

-If your respondents have to guess what response your studies are looking for, then that amounts to a wasted opportunity.
+If your respondents have to guess what response your studies favor, that amounts to a wasted opportunity.

 A vague question like “How can we improve our service?” may result in many respondents taking the question in an unintended direction.
-Likewise, open-ended questions could result in inaccurate results due to a number of factors, such as:
+Likewise, open-ended questions could result in inaccurate results due to several factors, such as:

 - Faster respondent fatigue